Financial Education & Counseling

 Student Loan Debt Counseling

-We’ll help you look into student loan repayment options that can postpone or lower your payments.
-Learn the pros and cons of each option so you can make an informed decision.
+GreenPath can point you to resources to see if loan forgiveness is an option, and if you have repayment options that can postpone or lower your payments.
+Learn the pros and cons of each strategy to make an informed decision on which is best for you.

 Tips for Establishing Good Financial Habits